Hi friend and Welcome aboard!!

 Today I will be coming at you with an article about the best USB turntable under $100.

 Right now I’m listening to a Dean Martin record on this turntable that I got from the thrift store for .25c and it’s pretty sweet.

 This thing is really a breeze to set up that even a caveman could do it.
 You will need some standard speakers to hook it up to obviously, but other than that it’s nice little unit.

-I’ve had mine for over a year now and it’s performed admirably and then some.
+I’ve had mine since Winter 2014 and it’s performed admirably and then some.
 It’s belt driven, meaning there is some assembly out of the box.
 The instructions are clear and to the point.
 You will be up and running in no time.

 Please make sure to take great care with all the parts and assembly.
 The last thing you want is for something to break because you tried to force it.

 I bought this so that I could listen to records, but I primarily use it to find cool sounds and sample them in my own music.
 If you’re a hip-hop producer like me and stumbled upon this article, you might need it for the same reason.

 However, maybe you’re just an audio enthusiast and have a ton of vinyls lying around.
 That was me as well.
 I had collected quite a few records but had nothing to play them on.
 Truthfully, the idea of a turntable kind of intimidated me for a long time.
 I had never really done any research on them, and figured they were all expensive.
 It’s not until you actually do some research that you find what you’re looking for.

 This beast has some nifty little features and is really simple to use.
 It has a start and stop button for starters, which is cool if you don’t feel like manually dropping the stylus on the record.
 I used it a lot when I first got the turntable, but now I mostly do it myself because it makes me feel like a BOSS.
 Yeah I’m easily entertained. 😀